Seif-01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Makinf script that creat a Alias
+script to create an Alias